 After the test run is over, TestComplete shows a Summary report that contains overall information on the test run:

-If a project suite or a project contains at least one test item marked as a test case on the Test Items page.
+If a project suite or a project contains at least one test item marked as a test case in the Execution Plan editor.

 If the tests to run were specified by their tags.